hmcvay/galactic-age/README.md

 * _Open repository in vsCode (or similar program)_
 * _To install necessary dependencies, run ` $ npm install ` and ` $ npm run build ` in your terminal_
 * _Then run ` $ npm run test ` to see tests for application's business logic_
-* _Once tested, and all tests remain passing, run ` $ npm run start ` to launch the live server in your browser._
+* _Once tested, and all tests remain passing, code base is ready to use_

 ## Known Bugs